-Professor Amant is an author on more than 400 peer-reviewed scientific papers, has contributed to 20 books and is a highly sought-after guest lecturer worldwide.
-He chairs the Endometrium Tumor Site Committee of the European Organization for Research and Treatment of Cancer (EORTC), Gynecologic Cancer Group.
-He chairs the European Network for Individualized Treatment of Endometrial Cancer (ENITEC), a task force within the European Society of Gynecologic Oncology (ESGO).
-Professor Amant also heads the International Network on Cancer, Infertility and Pregnancy (INCIP), also within ESGO, and is recognized as a world authority on the topic cancer in pregnancy.
-Furthermore, he chairs the Patient Derived Tumor Xenograft Platform (Trace) at KU Leuven and is a member of the European consortium on xenografts EurOPDX.
+Frédéric Amant is currently professor at the KU Leuven, Belgium and University of Amsterdam, the Netherlands.
+In Amsterdam he heads the department of gynecological oncology of the Netherlands Cancer Institute and the Amsterdam University Medical Centers.
+Professor Amant co-founded the European Network for Individualized Treatment of Endometrial Cancer (ENITEC), a task force within the European Society of Gynecologic Oncology (ESGO).
+He also founded and heads the International Network on Cancer, Infertility and Pregnancy (INCIP), also within ESGO, and is recognized as a world authority on cancer in pregnancy.
+Furthermore, he founded the Patient Derived Tumor Xenograft Platform (Trace) at KU Leuven.

 Professor Amant was involved in MOMATEC I, a prospective study on endometrial cancer combining serum and endometrial biopsy biomarkers and clinical data.
 This international collaborative study initiated in Bergen is a source of valuable new data focusing on predictive markers for lymph node involvement and survival.
 Today, his Amsterdam group supports the continuation of this collaboration in the frame work of MOMATEC II.